-Streaming real-time audio to Voicegain Speech-to-Text
+Streaming audio to Voicegain for real-time Speech-to-Text/ASR

 An important question for developers looking to integrate real time STT into their apps is the choice of the protocol and/or mechanism to stream real time audio to the STT platform.
 While some STT vendors offer just one method; at Voicegain we offer multiple choices that developers could select from.
 In this post, we explore in detail all these methods so that a developer could choose the right one for their specific use case.